HunorTotBagi/HunorTotBagi/README.md

       <li>
         🔗 <a href="https://enmeshed.eu/">Enmeshed</a> - Open Source @ <a href="https://www.js-soft.com/en/">j&s-soft AG</a>

 A modular system that enables secure and user-friendly data exchange and digital signature workflows between individuals and organizations.
-I contributed to <a href="https://github.com/nmshd/backbone/pulls?q=is%3Apr+is%3Aclosed+author%3AHunorTotBagi">backend development</a> focusing on integration logic, privacy-by-design features, and API enhancements.
+I contributed to <a href="https://github.com/nmshd/backbone/pulls?q=is%3Apr+is%3Aclosed+author%3AHunorTotBagi">backend development</a> focusing on integration logic, privacy-by-design features, and API enhancements
       </li>
       <li>
-        📚 <a href="https://github.com/NikolaVetnic/Timelines">Timelines</a> - Open Source @ <a href="https://www.js-soft.com/en/">j&s-soft AG</a>
+        📚 <a href="https://timelines.js-soft.com/login">Timelines</a> - Commercial product @ <a href="https://www.js-soft.com/en/">j&s-soft AG</a>

-An internal platform tailored for legal professionals to streamline workflows.
-I play a key role in <a href="https://github.com/NikolaVetnic/Timelines/pulls?q=is%3Apr+is%3Aclosed+author%3AHunorTotBagi">backend development</a>: shaping architecture, implementing complex business logic, and supporting seamless inter-service communication using Clean Architecture and Minimal APIs.
+A platform tailored for legal professionals to streamline workflows.
+I play a key role in <strong>backend development</strong>.
       </li>
       <li>
-        🏫 <a href="https://github.com/HunorTotBagi/school-management-system">School Management System</a> - Capstone Project
+        🏫 <a href="https://github.com/HunorTotBagi/school-management-system">School Management System</a> - Project from a Java & React course

 Developed during a 9-month Full-Stack Web Development Bootcamp organized by   <a href="https://vojvodinaictcluster.org/">Vojvodina ICT Cluster</a> and the Government of AP Vojvodina.
-Built with a Java backend and React frontend, it includes modules for scheduling, student management, and analytics.
+Built with a Java backend and React frontend, it includes modules for scheduling, student management, and analytics
       </li>
       <li>
         🎮 <a href="https://sodhara.com">Sodhara</a> - Indie Game in Development

 A retro sci-fi action platformer inspired by **Super Metroid** developed in **Unity**.
-I’m in charge of **QA**, **feature refinement**, **bug fixing**, and **level design** ensuring an immersive and polished experience.
+I’m in charge of **QA**, **feature refinement**, **bug fixing**, and **level design** ensuring an immersive and polished experience - <a href="https://www.youtube.com/watch?v=G93-ELq64oc">Sodhara Gameplay v0.4.8<a>
       </li>
     </ul>
   </section>